Skip to main content

 Is Forex trading a scam?

 No, the currency market is legitimate and is, in fact, the largest financial market in the world.
-There are, however, fraudulent forex brokers and trading platforms, so make sure your chosen platform is reputable and licenced.
+There are, however, fraudulent forex brokers and trading platforms, so make sure your chosen platform is reputable and licensed.

 Is forex or forex CFD trading illegal?